Index funds vs. actively managed funds

 Index mutual funds & ETFs

-You have a chance to keep pace with market returns because index funds try to mirror certain market segments.
-But not all index funds are created equal.
+Index funds are designed to keep pace with market returns because they try to mirror certain market segments.

 Actively managed funds

-Or you can try to beat market returns with investments hand-picked by professional money managers.
-You may be surprised by our active funds' performance.
+Active funds try to beat market returns with investments hand-picked by professional money managers.

 Compare indexing & active management